et-tamen-compilat/medical-image-computing/src/content/semantic-segmentation.md

 Multiple up-convolution can be stack to create an output image of higher depth.
 In U-Net they used half the depth of the previous layer as the number of up-convolutions.
 So, after each up-convolution the depth of the image was half, but the resolution was 4 times greater.

 This architecture thus differs from regular FCNs on several levels.
 Firstly, its many shortcut connections between layers in the encoder to layers in the decoder.
 These assist the decoder in recovering image details alongside upconvolutions.
 Furthermore, U-Net compensates the lack of available training data by data augmentation.
-This process increases the amount of training data using information contained in the existing training data (by applying elastic deformation).
+This process increases the amount of training data using information contained in the existing training data.

 The U-Net architecture was proposed by 3 computer scientists at the University of Freiburg, who used it to win the ISBI cell tracking challenge in 2015.
 Another success of the U-Net architecture was in 2016, when it was used to segment MRI scans of prostates.
 The architecture, called V-Net, was trained on data from the Promise20 dataset.
-The architecture was designed to work on 3-dimensional data, which is actually 4-dimensional if you consider the feature channels.
+It was designed to work on 3-dimensional data, which is actually 4-dimensional if you consider the feature channels.
 These 3D scans are called volumetric images.

 V-Net combined a U-Net architecture, but the layers were in blocks, that were designed to learn the residual functions, with ResNet-like shortcut connections between the input and output of these blocks.
 One problem with segmenting 3D images is that the training data to the neural network has to be segmented manually by a human, and it is typically much harder for a human to segment a 3D image, than a 2D image.

 One approach suggested by researchers in 2016, was to only 2D slices of these 3D volumetric images.
-These were called sparse annotatons, and elastic deformations were applied to allow the network to be trained.
+These were called sparse annotations, and elastic deformations were applied to allow the network to be trained.
 This architecture, based on U-Nets, was trained on *Xenopus* kidneys.

 ::: {.advanced}